karanskush/Mudra-OS/GRPC_DEMO_README.md

 ## 🚀 Overview

-The gRPC Demo page showcases the power of **bidirectional streaming APIs** in our fintech platform.
+The gRPC Demo page showcases the power of **bidirectional streaming APIs** in our MudraCore platform.
 This interactive demonstration highlights the real-time capabilities, ultra-low latency, and business value of our gRPC implementation.

 ## ✨ Features